asaaki/io_shuten/README.md

 require "io_shuten"
 require "logger"

+# use redis namespace to separate and avoid naming conflicts
+IO_shuten::Redis.redis = Redis::Namespace.new("io_shuten/test", :redis => Redis.new)

+# instantiate logdev and logger
 logdev = IO_shuten::Redis.new(:app_log, :key_value, :collection)
 logger = Logger.new(logdev)

+# log something
 logger.info "This message will be stored in redis as a single key." logger.debug "And this message will be also a single key"